Anthony-Fiddes/fiddes.dev/content/posts/arch-on-the-lenovo-z13/index.md

 This post[^2] mentioned using auto-cpufreq, but it didn't work for me.
 For some reason when I had it enabled the trackpoint would register random right clicks when the laptop was docked.
-I'm just using Gnome power profiles now and battery life is great on Power Saver (e.g. as I write this at 86% I have an estimated 8 hours left with the keyboard backlight on low, 27 tabs open in brave and 4 tabs open in Kitty).

 ### mDNS